connor-gatlin/stock-performance-predictions-based-on-news-analytics/README.md

-# stock-performance-predictions-based-on-news-analytics
+# Stock Performance Predictions based on News Analytics

 ## Data
 Data is not uploaded to github due to copyright.
-You can
+You can find the dataset in [Kaggle's Two Sigma competition](https://www.kaggle.com/c/two-sigma-financial-news).

 ## Visualization
 The web visualization code is under ./web.